 Wormsloe Historic Site was next on my list.
 Here’s where I learned it could take awhile to get somewhere in Savannah.

-While it should have been a quick seven miles from Bonaventure Cemetery, it took over 20 minutes to drive.
+While it should have been a quick seven miles from Bonaventure Cemetery to Wormsloe Historic Site, it took over 20 minutes to drive.

-Initially, I thought Wormsloe would take about an hour to experience.
-I didn’t know much about the historic site, and thought it was just a driveway with some ruins.
+I didn’t know much about it and thought it was just a driveway with some ruins.

 When I reached the ticket booth, the gentleman gave me a map and told me all the things Wormsloe had to offer.